voedger/voedger/pkg/appdefcompat/README.md

     // OrderChanged: (NonModifiable, AppendOnly): one error for the container
     // NodeInserted: (NonModifiable): one error for the container
 	// ValueChanged: one error for one node
-	// NodeModified: one error for one node
+	// NodeModified: one error for the container ErrorType ErrorType
-    ErrorType ErrorType
 }
 ```